turingschool/checks-for-understanding/module-2/backend/week_three.md

 1. What is the entry at the command line to create a new rails app?
 2. What do Models generally inherit from in rails?
 3. What do Controllers generally inherit from in a rails project?
-4. How would I create a route if I wanted to see a specific horse in my routes fitle assuming I'm sticking to standard conventions and that I didn't want other CRUD functionality?
+4. How would I create a route if I wanted to see a specific horse in my routes file assuming I'm sticking to standard conventions and that I didn't want other CRUD functionality?
 5. What rake task is useful when looking at routes, and what information does it give you?
 6. What is an example of a route helper?
 When would you use them?
 7. What's the difference between what `_url` and `_path` return when combined with a routes prefix?